 In order for windows and building openings to be effective in eliminating thermal bridging and heat loss, these openings need a reliable continuous insulation system to keep window perimeters secure and thermally efficient.

-GreenGirt CMH XO: Closing the Gap
+GreenGirt XO: Closing the Gap

-GreenGirt CMH XO is a continuous insulation system for windows and building openings that specifically addresses thermal bridging and heat loss at the window perimeter.
+GreenGirt XO is a continuous insulation system for windows and building openings that specifically addresses thermal bridging and heat loss at the window perimeter.
 This system prioritizes durability, structural integrity, and energy efficiency, without having to make sacrifices to other performance requirements of continuous insulation or windows.

-GreenGirt CMH XO is designed to bring the window forward and into alignment with the continuous insulation, which mitigates thermal losses, maximizes thermal efficiency, and enables thermal continuity across the entire building envelope, integrating seamlessly with a wall’s continuous insulation system.
+GreenGirt XO is designed to bring the window forward and into alignment with the continuous insulation, which mitigates thermal losses, maximizes thermal efficiency, and enables thermal continuity across the entire building envelope, integrating seamlessly with a wall’s continuous insulation system.

 This innovative solution to thermal efficiency in windows exceeds building code requirements, such as ASHRAE 90.1, ASCE 7, IBC, IECC, and more, guaranteeing the highest-quality window system to meet your project’s needs.

-Properties of GreenGirt CMH XO
+Properties of GreenGirt XO

-GreenGirt CMH XO systems consist of a header, jambs, and a sill, which are made from composite metal hybrid materials to reinforce thermal efficiency.
+GreenGirt XO systems consist of a header, jambs, and a sill, which are made from composite metal hybrid materials to reinforce thermal efficiency.
 The modular CMH components integrate with modular aluminum flange components and accessories, including:

 - Aluminum flanges, mini flanges, and header extrusions.
 These components are flexible to meet different spacing requirements of various projects and window types